lysannef/chartsrepo/ibm-rstudio-dev/README.md

 $ helm install stable/ibm-rstudio-dev
 ```
 ## PodSecurityPolicy Requirements
 This chart requires a PodSecurityPolicy to be bound to the target namespace prior to installation.
-Choose predefined ibm-anyuid-hostpath-psp PodSecurityPolicy.
+Choose predefined ibm-anyuid-psp PodSecurityPolicy.

 ## Prerequisites